-That’s what Quito’s Mercado San Francisco reminded me of, claiming to be both the oldest and the youngest covered food market in arguably the world’s highest capital city (we’re accepting La Paz as “not quite official” for this, largely because it’s rude to rile up your hosts.)
+That’s what Quito’s Mercado San Francisco reminded me of, claiming to be both the oldest and the youngest covered food market in (arguably) the world’s highest capital city.

-Women wrapped in shawls with flat hats and embroidered belts sit around fixed plastic tables having brunch with their children.
-Plucked chickens squat on their backs, claws akimbo in the air.
+Women sit around fixed plastic tables having brunch with their children, wrapped in shawls, with embroidered belts and characteristic flat hats.
+Plucked chickens squat on their backs, claws in the air.
 Tumbling red onions, fat peppers and vegetables with no name wait behind hand written labels found in markets the world over.

 Herbal remedies, healers, and bunches of nettles between silk stemmed roses, cardboard love potions and wilting thyme.